Do you know what you’ll create, post, and share for your business this Tuesday?

 What makes a good content calendar?

 So what makes a good content calendar?
-Well, there are a lot of different tools out there you can use, and we’ll have a look into in more depth later in this guide.
+Well, there are a lot of different tools out there you can use, and we’ll have a look into them in more depth later in this guide.

 But the answer?